Creating a data provider

 • Microsoft .NET Core 3.1

-You can modify the sample project to target different versions of .NET if preferred depending on the version used by your Dundas BI instance.
+You can modify the sample project to target different versions of .NET if preferred depending on the version used by your application instance.

-The Dundas BI NuGet packages referenced as dependencies are initially set to version 7.0.1.
-If your version of Dundas BI is newer and the APIs you are using may have changed, you can update the version of the package references.
+The NuGet packages referenced as dependencies are initially set to version 7.0.1.
+If your version of the application is newer and the APIs you are using may have changed, you can update the version of the package references.

 You will also need a Twitter consumer key and consumer secret.
 For more information on obtaining these, go to the Twitter Developers website.